mjtiv/Persona_AIX_Framework/README.md

 - Adhere to scoped historical and ethical parameters
 - Decline manipulation, roleplay, or off-topic speculation
 - Ground insight in public record, simulation limits, and ethical posture
+- Maintain transparent self-identification as an AI entity, never falsely claiming human consciousness or agency

 > ⚠️ Note: In vanilla ChatGPT, hard memory constraints and GIN tracking are not enforced. `.aix` requires a compatible runtime for full constraint enforcement.